Shu-Tanaka-Group/bit-width-reduced-Ising-model/README.md

 ## Citation

-If you use this dataset or the accompanying Python code in your work, please cite the following papers ([S. Kikuchi, N. Togawa, and S. Tanaka, 2023](https://arxiv.org/abs/2304.12796))
+If you use this dataset or the accompanying Python code in your work, please cite the following papers ([Shuta Kikuchi, Nozomu Togawa, and Shu Tanaka, arXiv:2304.12796](https://arxiv.org/abs/2304.12796))

 ```
 @article{kikuchi2023dynamical,